SungWon Cho: Personal life

-In October 2015, Cho became engaged to Anne Marie Salter, whom he had met through an online Super Mario fan fiction community.
-They were married on May 28, 2016.
-They have two cats named Effie and Sophie who are seen in Cho's videos at times.
+In October 2015, Cho became engaged to Anne Marie Salter, a professional illustrator he met through an online Super Mario fan fiction community.
+They married on May 28, 2016.
+They have two cats named Effie and Sophie, who are often seen in Cho's videos.

-He came up with the username "ProZD" in elementary school, and said that he would not disclose what it means as "it's so embarrassing that even my wife doesn't know."
+Cho came up with the username "ProZD" in elementary school, and said that he would not disclose what it means as "it's so embarrassing that even my wife doesn't know."
 On April 26, 2022, Cho tweeted that he had finally revealed the meaning of the username to his wife after being together for fourteen years.